 Let’s now take a look at what kind of green screen stock footage you may want to use.

 Outdoor Geographic Settings

 In particular, take a careful look at the time of day, the angle of the light, and the aperture and ISO settings of the stock video.
 Then, match those qualities as carefully as you can in your green-screen shooting, to make your final broadcast look as realistic as possible.

 Indoor Stock Footage

 For indoor settings, you may want to place your subjects in a general setting, or somewhere more specific.
 This could be a bank, a theater, a newsroom, an auditorium, a laboratory, a doctor’s office, a parliament, the White House Oval Office, a prison cell, etc. The choices are nearly infinite!

 For general indoor scenes that don’t have to look like a specific place your viewers will recognize, you can find some good templates on many video broadcast software encoding programs.
 For example, Wirecast and VidBlaster both offer some stock templates.
 This approach is easy to use and designed with chroma key in mind.
-You can also incorporate other video into the template as part of the background.
+You can also incorporate other videos into the template as part of the background.

 However, let’s say you have specific scenes in mind, or you want a look that isn’t matched by anything in the templates.
 In that case, you can find just about any indoor scene in green screen stock footage.
 The usual rules about lighting and photographic settings apply.
 In other words, choose your background scenes before you shoot your foreground video, and let the conditions of the one determine those of the other.

 Fantasy, Futuristic, and Surreal Settings

 What if you want to place your subjects in the midst of the Battle of Helm’s Deep?
 Or on the bridge of the Starship Enterprise or an Imperial Star Destroyer?
 It’s certainly doable.
 However, with commercial movies and television shows, you need to be particularly careful about copyright issues.
 Additionally, using that footage may be expensive.